 An RN on your unit presents to your office with a client’s chart and asks to speak with you.
 The RN discloses that they are refusing to implement one of the physician’s orders because they believe it is an inappropriate use of medication for this client.
 They believe that the type and dosage of medication is unsafe and unnecessary given their knowledge of the client they have been caring for over the last several weeks.
 You explore this situation with them and collaborate to decide on an appropriate course of action to address the concerns raised.

 • RNs have an obligation to respectfully challenge and take action on unclear or questionable orders, decisions or actions made by other health care team members.
-They seek clarity and strive for safe patient outcomes (1).
-If resolution of the issue at the lowest level does not occur, RNs are expected to escalate their concerns up the established chain of command.
+They seek clarity and strive for safe client outcomes (1).
+If resolution of the issue at the lowest level does not occur, RNs are expected to escalate their concerns up the established chain of authority.

-• RNs use established communication policies and protocols when alerting employers about potential threats to patient safety and quality health outcomes (5 & 6).
+• RNs use established communication policies and protocols when alerting employers about potential threats to client safety and quality health outcomes (6 & 7).

 I just received a complaint from a family member that one of the RNs on the unit did not provide care that had been ordered by the physician over the weekend.
 When I followed up with the RN, they said that they did not provide the care because the client and her family were not nice to them, so they did not want anything more to do with them.
 What is the best thing for me to do?